Coder-RD/Java_Challenge/README.md

 - 🔌 Understand Java Interfaces and polymorphism.
 - 🔄 Understand Method Overriding and Runtime Polymorphism.
 - 🔍 Understand object type checking using the `instanceof` operator.
+- 🔁 Learn how to use the Java `Iterator` interface.
+- 🧭 Understand collection traversal using `Iterator`.
 - 🚀 Build consistency through the #100DaysOfCode challenge.
 - 🎯 Prepare for technical interviews.
 - 💼 Build a strong programming portfolio.